pijalu/artillery-m1-klipper/README.md

 * config/ – the running configuration file that includes custom parameters, macros, and common G‑code snippets.

-sync.sh – a small helper script to pull the latest firmware / settings from your remote printer IP address.
+sync.sh – a small helper script to pull the latest firmware / settings from your remote printer IP address. deploy.sh – a script to deploy configuration files to your printer directory. download_release.sh – a script to download the latest release (nightly/testing/stable) from GitHub.

 ## Branches
 - artillery: contains Artillery provided configuration